bahaidev/textbrowser/README.md

 Due to changes in PHP, the code is no longer working and needs a rewrite.

-However, I am hoping to rewrite this in client-side JavaScript so that it can work offline.
+However, I have begun to rewrite in client-side JavaScript so that it can work offline.

 ----